Carl Pohlad: Early life and education

 Carl Pohlad was born on August 23, 1915, in Valley Junction, Iowa, to poor parents of Slovak descent, Mary M. (Sodak) and Michael Pohlad.
 He grew up in West Des Moines, Iowa and graduated from Valley High School in West Des Moines in 1934.
 He attended and played football for Compton Junior College in Southern California for a short time.
 Bing Crosby saw him play football and recruited him to play for his alma mater, Gonzaga University in Washington.
 Pohlad attended Gonzaga but dropped out after the football season of his senior year.

 Pohlad was drafted in World War II and served from 1943 to 1946.
 During his service, he fought in Europe, spending time in France, Germany, and Austria.
 Pohlad was scheduled to participate in the Normandy Invasion (D-Day), but a case of poison oak kept him out of the invasion's early stages.
 He was wounded in battle, and was awarded the Purple Heart and a Bronze Star Medal.

-After the war he returned to Iowa, married Mary Eloise O'Rourke Pohlad and later moved to Edina, Minnesota.
+After the war, Pohlad returned to Iowa and met Mary Eloise O'Rourke.
+They married and later moved to Edina, Minnesota.
 Eloise died in 2003.
 They had three sons during their 56-year marriage: James, Robert, and William, who all serve as Executive Board Members of the Minnesota Twins.